Rarity: Common mount with rare breed

 Wild behavior:

-Generally similar to sandwalkers, bur more rude and predatory.
+Generally similar to sand-walkers, but ruder and more predatory.

 tail.
 Rattling